 We’re following the Government’s advice on social distancing and have therefore had to stop offering our groups, activities and courses face-to-face until further notice but you can still join our many online activities.
 We also offer mental health and emotional wellbeing support on the phone or via video call.
 Safe Haven, our crisis support service, remains open every day 6pm-11pm for people going through a mental health crisis.

 - If you are aged 16 and over and would like to access mental health or emotional wellbeing support, we can help!
 No need for an official diagnosis or to be referred to by a mental health professional.
 You can register yourself!

 - If you’re not already using our services, you will need to complete our online registration form to receive our support.
 We will follow up with a phone call to check how you’re doing and discuss how we can help.

 - Once you are registered with us, you can book a 30-minute telephone appointment or join one of our online wellbeing/peer support groups and activities.
 Scroll down for more details. 👇

 - You can also phone or email the contacts listed below to ask for advice and information. 👇

-- Everyone we offer is free of charge so don’t hesitate to get in touch!
+- Everything we offer is free of charge so don’t hesitate to get in touch!